-For years, male stock brokers have been selling mostly to other males - their comfort zone.
+For years, male stock brokers have been selling mostly to other males – their comfort zone.
 Another example is the residential real estate industry where female agents dominate the scene.
 A third example is the health-care industry.
-In fact the potential for gender communication gaps are widest in those organizations where one gender takes up most of the senior executive positions.
+In fact the potential for gender communication gaps are widest in those organisations where one gender takes up most of the senior executive positions.

 As the traditional picture changes and both men and women must communicate in teams, manage, and sell to the other gender, their awareness grows.
 Yet the result is often frustration.
 In other words, they both experience the problem but don’t know where to begin to expand their repertoire of communication skills.

-Professionals and companies that create cultures which encourages both genders in their career paths, recognizing the accomplishments and contributions of both men and women, will be the most productive and satisfied.
+Professionals and companies that create cultures which encourages both genders in their career paths, recognising the accomplishments and contributions of both men and women, will be the most productive and satisfied.
 And that will be the competitive advantage at the turn of the century.
 Neither men nor women are better communicators.
-They're just different.
-We must learn to recognize these general differences in the way the two genders communicate and be more effective with the other half of the business community.
+They’re just different.
+We must learn to recognise these general differences in the way the two genders communicate and be more effective with the other half of the business community.

 Questions.
 As females grow up in our culture, they are taught not to be confrontational, not to make a scene or be aggressive or pushy.
 So how do they express opposition to an idea?
 Frequently they use indirect channels such as questions.
 They, of course, also use questions in the traditional way: to solicit information to make people rethink their positions, plans, or ideas.

-Men, on the other hand, do not always recognize indirect messages or pick up on nuances in words or body language.
-In short, they don't always accurately "read between the lines"; to understand a woman's meaning or question.
+Men, on the other hand, do not always recognise indirect messages or pick up on nuances in words or body language.
+In short, they don’t always accurately “read between the lines”; to understand a woman’s meaning or question.